Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Detectable Population

 \subsection{GW Source Population}

 We adopt GW source population models provided by \cite{Li2018,Cao}.
 In summary, we assume the merger rate of the primary black hole in a binary to be proportional to the formation rate of black holes and their progenitor stars.
 The merger rate is then calibrated to the observed BBH merger density in the local universe.
 We follow the prescription and the chosen astrophysical models in \cite{Li2018,Cao}, and we provide more details in Appendix~\ref{app:rmerg} for reference.
+The BBH merger population is calibrated to a local merger rate of 103 ${\rm{Gpc}}^{-3}\rm{yr}^{-1}$ based on LIGO detection data up until GW170104 \cite{GW170104}.
+With the second LIGO-Virgo Gravitational-Wave Transient Catalog (GWTC-2), the local BBH merger rate is more tightly constrained to be $23.9^{+14.3}_{-8.6}~{\rm{Gpc}}^{-3}\rm{yr}^{-1}$\cite{GW170104}.
+The data slightly favor that the merger rate increases with redshift, but remain statistically consistent with a non-evolving merger rate hypothesis \cite{GW170104}.
+This updated value suggests that our merger rate model could be an overestimate.
+However, the local rate difference is less than an order of magnitude, and the high-redshift merger rates are not constrained by LIGO data.
+As the local merger rate only acts as an overall scaling in the population model, our result can be easily scaled to reflect any differences.
+Consequently, our predictions serve as an adequate reference and can be easily adapted in light of new data and more accurate BBH population models.

 Figure~\ref{Rmrg} replicates Figure 1 in \cite{Li2018} and shows the predicted BBH merger rate density under the two Star Formation Rate (SFR) models in \cite{Madau} and \cite{Strolger}, respectively.
 Due to the intrinsic uncertainty in these analytical SFR models, we choose one, the more optimistic SFR in \cite{Strolger}, for the following population estimates.